-O. NONFORFEITURE VALUES-POLICY PROVISIONS
+P. NONFORFEITURE VALUES-POLICY PROVISIONS

-- (1) The policy shall state whether the nonforfeiture provisions reflect a change in status and cash value upon the first death, or if there is no change (i.e. they are based on the Frasier methodology). - (2) The policy shall contain provisions at least as favorable to the surrendering owner as the following: - (a) A statement of the mortality table and interest rate used in calculating the cash values and the paid-up nonforfeiture benefits available under the policy, together with a table showing the cash value and paid-up nonforfeiture benefits, available under the policy on each policy anniversary either during the first 20 years or during the term of the policy, whichever is shorter, such values and benefits to be calculated upon the assumption that there are no dividends or paid-up additions credited to the policy and that there is no indebtedness to the company on the policy.
+- (1) The policy shall state whether the nonforfeiture provisions reflect a change in status and cash value upon the first death, or if there is no change (i.e. they are based on the Frasier methodology). - (2) The policy shall contain provisions at least as favorable to the surrendering owner as the following: - (a) A statement of the mortality table and interest rate used in calculating the cash values and the paid-up nonforfeiture benefits available under the policy, together with a table showing the cash value, if any, and paid-up nonforfeiture benefits, if any, available under the policy on each policy anniversary either during the first 20 years or during the term of the policy, whichever is shorter, such values and benefits to be calculated upon the assumption that there are no dividends or paid-up additions credited to the policy and that there is no indebtedness to the company on the policy.
 The statement of the mortality table shall be complete (e.g. whether sex distinct or unisex, smoker or nonsmoker, or age nearest birthday or age last birthday).
-For policy forms using the "triple status" methodology for determining nonforfeiture values, the 20 year tables of cash surrender values and nonforfeiture benefits shall be included in the policy for the following statuses:
+For policy forms using the "triple status" methodology for determining nonforfeiture values, the 20-year tables of cash surrender values and nonforfeiture benefits shall be included in the policy for the following statuses: - (i) While the first and second insured are both alive; - (ii) While only one insured is alive. - (b) A statement that any cash values and paid-up nonforfeiture benefits available under the policy are not less than the minimum values and benefits required by or pursuant to the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.

-- (i) While the first and second insured are both alive; - (ii) While only one insured is alive. - (b) A statement that any cash values and paid-up nonforfeiture benefits available under the policy are not less than the minimum values and benefits required by or pursuant to the NAIC Standard Nonforfeiture Law for Life Insurance, model #808. - (c) A detailed statement of the method of computation of the values and benefits or a statement that such method of computation has been filed with the Interstate Insurance Product Regulation Commission. - (d) An explanation of the manner in which the cash values and the paid-up nonforfeiture benefits are altered by the existence of any paid-up additions credited to the policy or any indebtedness to the company on the policy. - (e) A statement of the method to be used in calculating the cash value and paid-up nonforfeiture benefit available under the policy on any policy anniversary beyond the last anniversary for which such values and benefits are consecutively shown in the policy. - (f) A statement that the company reserves the right to defer the payment of any cash surrender value for six months after demand with surrender of the policy. - (3) A provision that the owner may surrender the policy for the cash surrender value at any time.
-The cash surrender value on the date of surrender shall equal the cash surrender value on the policy anniversary preceding the date of surrender adjusted for any additions to or subtractions from the cash surrender value since the preceding policy anniversary. - (4) A provision that any cash surrender value and any paid up nonforfeiture benefit, available under the policy at any time other than on a policy anniversary, shall be calculated with allowance for lapse of time.
+- (c) A detailed statement of the method of computation of the values and benefits or a statement that such method of computation has been filed with the Interstate Insurance Product Regulation Commission. - (d) An explanation of the manner in which the cash values and the paid-up nonforfeiture benefits are altered by the existence of any paid-up additions credited to the policy or any indebtedness to the company on the policy. - (e) A statement of the method to be used in calculating the cash value and paid-up nonforfeiture benefit available under the policy on any policy anniversary beyond the last anniversary for which such values and benefits are consecutively shown in the policy. - (f) A statement that the company reserves the right to defer the payment of any cash surrender value for six months after demand with surrender of the policy. - (3) A provision that the owner may surrender the policy for the cash surrender value at any time, and if surrendered within 30 days following a policy anniversary that the value available shall not be less than the anniversary value. - (4) A provision that any cash surrender value and any paid up nonforfeiture benefit, available under the policy at any time other than on a policy anniversary, shall be calculated with allowance for lapse of time beyond the last preceding policy anniversary.

-P. OWNERSHIP
+Q. OWNERSHIP